-PHEP 715/ MNGT 712 Applied Multivariate Analysis (3 Hours) This course offers doctoral students a thorough analysis of the theory and applications of multivariate methods.
+PHEP 715 Applied Multivariate Analysis (3 Hours) This course offers doctoral students a thorough analysis of the theory and applications of multivariate methods.
 Topics to be covered include matrix algebra, factor analysis, canonical correlation, discriminant function analysis and multivariate analysis of variance.
-Prerequisite: MNGT 710 or equivalent.
-May substitute PSY 635.

-PHEP 716/PPAD 610 Epidemiology and Toxicology for Public Managers (3 Hours) This course introduces and teaches the concepts, theories, facts, and principles of the study, prevention and treatment of disease and poisons.
+PHEP 716 Epidemiology and Toxicology for Public Managers (3 Hours) This course introduces and teaches the concepts, theories, facts, and principles of the study, prevention and treatment of disease and poisons.
 The course includes conducting an epidemiological study.

-PHBI 712/PSY 635 Multivariate Method I (3 Hours) This course covers multivariate analysis of variance and covariance, canonical correlation, factor analysis, discriminant function analysis, and selected advanced topics.
-Prerequisite: PSY 502 may be substituted for MNGT 712.
+PHBI 712 Multivariate Method I (3 Hours) This course covers multivariate analysis of variance and covariance, canonical correlation, factor analysis, discriminant function analysis, and selected advanced topics.

-PHBI 713/ PSY 665 Multivariate Methods II (3 Hours) Structural-equation models, log-linear models, and selected advanced topics based on student needs and interests.
-Prerequisite: PSY 635.
+PHBI 713 Multivariate Methods II (3 Hours) Structuralequation models, log-linear models, and selected advanced topics based on student needs and interests.

-PHEP 717 / ENV 780 Environmental Epidemiology (3 Hours) This course is designed to provide students with the basic knowledge and skills required to develop and apply epidemiologic principles and concepts to the study of adverse effects of various environmental factors on both human and ecological health.
+PHEP 717 Environmental Epidemiology (3 Hours) This course is designed to provide students with the basic knowledge and skills required to develop and apply epidemiologic principles and concepts to the study of adverse effects of various environmental factors on both human and ecological health.
 Emphasis is put on the study of the health effects of physical, chemical and biological factors in the external environment, broadly conceived from the epidemiological point of view.
 As such, it enables students to interpret epidemiological data and understand the approaches used in epidemiological investigations of acute and chronic diseases.
-The course also covers the basic methods and issues involved in epidemiologic investigations of disease conditions in human populations.
+The course also covers the basic methods and issues involved in epidemiologic investigations of disease conditions in human populations

-Health Policy and Management Concentration PHPM 711 Strategic Leadership in Management of Human Resources (3 Hours) This course provides theoretical and practical knowledge for managing the human resources of public health organizations.
-Topics include cultural and psychological factors affecting recruitment, selection, placement, and promotion; training and development processes; performance appraisal methodologies; and job evaluation methods and compensation practices.
+Health Policy and Management Concentration

+PHPM 711 Strategic Leadership in Management of Human Resources (3 Hours) This course provides theoretical and practical knowledge for managing the human resources of public health organizations.
+Topics include cultural and psychological factors affecting recruitment, selection, placement, and promotion; training and development performance processes; appraisal methodologies; and job evaluation methods and compensation practices.
 Factors promoting employee productivity and job satisfaction are explored.
 Legal concerns, including the requirements for the validation of selection tools, are covered.